-Pit-less Paint Booths – Modified Downdraft Airflow
+Pit-less Paint Booths – Modified Downdraft Airflow or Semi-downdraft airflow

 Modified down or Semi Down airflow is the next best alternative to a downdraft paint booth.
-In this style, fresh air forced through the plenum and is exhausted through the filter towers in the opposite end of the paint booth.
+In this style, fresh air is forced through the plenum and is exhausted through the filter towers in the opposite end of the paint booth.

 The exhaust tower design directly affects the air flow path.
 Most paint booth manufacturers design the exhaust tower with the filter bank running up the face of the tower.
 Since air follows the path of least resistance, there is a loss of airflow over the vehicle (fig 1).
 Garmat modified downdraft paint booths use a patented airflow methodology that pulls the air down to the base of the exhaust tower (fig 2).
 With this design, the airflow is closer to a downdraft airflow than the other brands.

 Another factor in choosing Modified downdraft paint booths over a traditional downdraft is often contingent on space.
 The mechanical is located at the top of this paint booth, so it has an overall smaller footprint.